-I begin here with the cell.
-I will not spend time discussing its structure and various parts, the differences between those of plants, animals, fungi and bacteria.
-That has been done by many others, elsewhere.
-Instead I want to present here what I’ve learned about what makes the cell, its existence and life within it, so amazing, something that which should give us all pause, when we consider our own lives and what we do.
+I begin here with the cell, what I’ve learned about what makes the cell, its existence and life within it, so amazing, something which should give us all pause, when we consider our own lives and what we do.
 When scientists ‘split hairs’ in their arguments on which group to assign a species, when they attempt to link them to their ancestors, many of which are now long extinct, to understand their relationships with other organisms, they have a purpose.
-They are looking much deeper into what a plant is, what constitutes life and how it evolved.
+They are often looking much deeper into what a plant is, what constitutes life and how it evolved.
 Phylogeny, the science that attempts to establish relationships between different organisms, different species, to link one to the other across time, is about both the history and the continuing journey of life on this planet.
 It promises to tell us much about our own place as well as that of the hundred’s of thousands of other species with which we share it.
 Ultimately, if we choose to understand this, it will change the way we garden and our relationship with the many landscapes that cover the Earth.
 Our gardens are our own personal expressions, works of ‘art’, and must live within the parameters of life in effect on our little pieces of ground and the Earth.
 They reflect our understanding of the limits and possibilities at work here.
 The better that we understand this the ‘better’ our gardens will be, the more in synch they will be with life.

 Life Inside the Cell: On Being Alive

-Life on Earth is nothing without the essential processes of photosynthesis and the metabolic ‘pathways’ that have evolved within organisms that enable, support and define it.
-The cell, its apparent simplicity of structure, is in reality a complex and incredibly well coordinated organic structure, animated and defined by its internal processes.
+Life on Earth is nothing without the essential processes of photosynthesis and the metabolic ‘pathways’ that have evolved within organisms that enable, support and define it and all of this is dependent upon the cell.
+The cell, its apparent simplicity of structure, is in reality a complex and incredibly well coordinated organic structure, animated and defined by its internal processes that are capable of independent life.
+Cells do this with an amazing degree of internal control, capable of all necessary processes, while at the same time each individual functions in concert with other organisms in its environment each contributing as it can including the sacrifice of itself.
+It is anything but a random blob of protoplasm.
 The cell is the most critical development in the long evolution of life.
 It is basic to all organisms, including the largest multicellular ones, like the Blue Whale, the Giant Sequoia, sprawling clonal individuals of Quaking Aspen and fungi that spread over many acres of landscape.
 Respiration, the capacity to form proteins and the enzymes and catalysts that trigger, signal and help coordinate an organism’s many functions, DNA, their ‘plan’ and ‘instructions’, the code within every organism…are essential ‘pieces’ of the cell.
-Their basic cellular requirements have been evolving for billions of years and are continuing to do so.
+The cell has been evolving for billions of years and are continuing to do so.
+On top of this other cells have evolved to live in even closer associations, taking on highly specialized functions and roles within a larger organism.
+These specialized cells have evolved to fulfill specific larger functions of the organism at the loss of functions single cells require when living independently, while at the same time they are able to coordinate amongst themselves the increasingly complex shared functions of the large multi-celled organism, a need well beyond the capacity of the single celled organism.
+Some single celled organisms have the capacity to live in structured masses like algal mats floating in water in a way that benefits themselves and other organisms.
+This tendency to live in association defines life.

 Organisms are the ‘products of a ‘living’ process, the progeny of their parents, reproduced and reproducible, whether fixed in place or mobile, dynamic and coherent internally, very much more than a collection of parts.
 As a western civilization we have a tendency to think in mechanistic terms even when considering life, as if it were only a different type of machine, reproducible on an assembly line, energized and maintained like any other mechanism we might build.
 But that is us projecting our ideas upon the world.
 Life, in a sense, has developed its own recipe, with its precise content and proportions, energized by the very process of its creation, to stimulate particular internal chemical reactions that in this case spark a self organizing and ongoing process, resulting in ‘organisms’ with particular and shared architectures at every scale, organelles, cells, tissues and an overall organizing structure, proven over time, recorded in one’s genetics, complete with ‘operating instructions’ to metabolize, respire and reproduce.
 The metabolism and respiration of living organisms, in turn, contribute to the same conditions an organism requires for life, helps them maintain themselves in an energized state of ‘disequilibrium’ without which an organism dies…and they have a likewise effect upon the environment in which they live.

 Plants are most definitely ‘alive’.
 Each exists, energized, in an ideal state, of dynamic ‘disequilibrium’.
-Death is an equilibrium state, the energized ‘structure’ of the organism, neutralized.
+The equilibrium state is synonymous with death, with the energized ‘structure’ of the organism, neutralized.
 The energized relationship between each and every part, absent..
 Stasis.
 Plants live within a narrow range of ambient temperatures, of heat.
 Below this and they begin to shut down. their metabolism and respiration unable to continue.
 In the case of temperate and other plants from cold regions, they can suspend these functions in a state of dormancy, when temperatures drop below their threshold, while holding themselves in a kind of ‘tension’ that increasing temperatures will ‘kickstart’, again in to ‘motion’ when temperatures warm sufficiently.
 Energy is contained within their living structures as part of their very being.
 Organisms are not some kind of organic equivalent of the classic heat engine.

 In a mechanical heat engine fuel is burned, heat is produced, and its energy is captured typically by a spinning turbine or by pushing a piston, that is then converted into mechanical energy and can accomplish ‘work’.
 This can only happen when the ‘used’ heat, its work potential captured, can then be exhausted into a cooler space and the cycle begun again.
 If temperatures on the exhaust side are equal to the ‘input’ side, no work can be accomplished…such an engine is in an equilibrium state.
 Under normal operation the exhaust will gradually heat both the ‘mechanism’ and the surrounding ambient air reducing the engine’s effectiveness as the difference between them diminishes.
 This does not happen in an organism, plant or animal.